RC-002/atomic-arbitrage-execution/src/README.md

 ```bash
 cargo run -q
 ```
+5. **Encoding rules**:
+- 128-bits uint indicating the exact input amount of WETH for the first swap
+- 128-bits uint indicating the expected minimum increase in WETH balance (gross profit from above)
+- Remaining bits data to be passed when calling flash swap (see below)
+    - 1-bit as the selector (0 for UniswapV2-like pool, 1 for UniswapV3-like pool)
+    - 1-bit as the direction (0 for selling token0 of the pool, 1 for selling token1 of the pool)
+    - 160-bits as the pool address to perform the swap against The data for multiple hops should be packed sequentially.

 #### 3.2 Retrieving the Output Encodings
 - If your request was for the mainnet, the encoded data will be saved in the ```arbitrage_encodings``` directory within ```/rust```.